sythanhho/quotes/index.md

 > - Marie Curie
 >"Nothing in life is to be feared, it is only to be understood.
 Now is the time to understand more, so that we may fear less."
 > - Socrates
 >"The more you know, the more you realize you know nothing."
+> - Mae West
+>"You only live once, but if you do it right, once is enough."